gildniy/gildniy.github.io/README.md

 This the official repo for [Gildas Niyigena]'s professional Github page.

 The page will display different tips, experiences, but also some works realised by the author (Gildas).
-It will comprises different sections like:
+It will include different sections like:

   - About
   - Blog